watsonpaul80/tipping_monster/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
+# GitHub Actions also installs dependencies this way
 ```

 2. Copy `.env.example` to `.env` and fill in your credentials: